Urban-Meteorology-Reading/Tutorials/docs/source/Tutorials/SEBE.rst

 Geodata and meteorological data for **Gothenburg, Sweden**.

--  Data are projected in SWEREF99 1200 (EPSG:3007) the national
+-  Data is projected in SWEREF99 1200 (EPSG:3007) the national
    coordinate system of Sweden.

 Data requreiments: